The nature of power in social work

 The clutches of uncertainty

 The current laws in Denmark governing social work reflects a strong neoliberal discourse.
 With it, a co-dependent emphasis of everyone having both the right and responsibility to make their own decisions has robbed the social worker of means to legitimately exercise their power [@hurFrigorelsensMagt2015].
 I believe this can lead to a dissonance between (the social worker’s perception of what constitutes) “proper care” and “law-given mandate”.
 For instance, last year’s kerfuffle over whether some doors and gates should be locked or not at Sølund (Gruber 2018)5.
 A locked gate to a garden is one man’s haven, and another’s involuntary incarceration6.

 This brings me to my meandering point, and question for further discussion.
 How are uses of power, explicit or more manipulative, that are considered ‘beneficial’ and ‘good care’ and ‘proper social pedagogy’ (to force a danish term into english) discussed?
 How is it framed?
 Is quietly blocking the “wrong” (in my eyes) path on a walk protection, and thus care, or direct control, and thus an abuse of power?
 What about a verbal instruction?
 Or a hand on the shoulder, with me guiding physically?

-I fear that the aforementioned (possible) lack of reflexivity regarding the necessary and immense power differential, including the framing of ‘beneficial’ interventions, leads to great professional uncertainty - what is to be reported?
+I fear this aforementioned (possible) lack of reflexivity regarding the necessary and immense power differential, including the framing of ‘beneficial’ interventions, can lead to great professional uncertainty.
+What is to be reported?
 How can we tell the difference?
 Should an intervention be reported if it is clearly outside the mandate, but has clear benefits for the user?

 This is a classic dilemma, and I can’t say I have an answer to the questions above, other than to keep the discussion alive.
 But an increased awareness, as well as acceptance, of the power inherent in working with others, can only help strengthen social work as a profession.